Ross-Crimson/fs-journal/journal/03/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+## Prompts
+- `bcw create` to use codeworks tool get a mvc pattern project template.
+Will be used to make other templates as well